cechallenge/cechallenge.github.io/challenge.md

 &emsp;&emsp;**GAP_GEOMEAN(ref_time/candidate_time)  + TSVC_GEOMEAN(ref_time/candidate_time)** <br>
 2.&nbsp;Evaluation method <br>
 &emsp;&ensp;The top 10 teams on the leaderboard will submit their source code and problem-solving explanation documents, which will then be verified and evaluated based on actual measurements. <br>
-&emsp;&ensp;The qualitative evaluation results will be reflected based on the submitted source code and problem-solving explanation documents (10%). <br>
+&emsp;&ensp;The qualitative evaluation results will be reflected based on the submitted source code and problem-solving explanation documents <br>
 <br>

 #### Leaderboard Submission Guide
-Details on leaderboard submissions will be announced on July 28. <br>
+Details on leaderboard submissions will be announced on August 1. <br>
 <br>